 I’ve found this practice of Find-Something-Yes-Anything-To-Be-Grateful-For valuable in my professional life, too.
 Yes, those of us in the special ed world really do have the opportunity every day to see the most amazing things happen.
 Some days my thankful cup runneth over.
 Students!
 Families!
 Technology!
 Co-workers!
 Due Process!
-I have All The Feelings about the wonder that is working with kids with disabilities and their families and the other people dedicated to this work.
+I have All The Feelings about the wonder that is working with kids with disabilities and their families.

 And then there are The Other Days.
 The “I’m thankful but . . . “ days.
 Or, what I sometimes call “every other Tuesday.”

-No matter who we are, we have days at work that are awful.
 For all of the rewards that come with this work, so too come some pretty epic dumpster fires.
 And sometimes, it’s more than just a day or two.
-Sometimes changes happen outside our control that make it so we’re in a job that we dislike more than we like.
+Sometimes changes happen outside our control and suddenly we’re in a job that we dislike more than we like.
 How can we find gratitude when everything has gone all wrong?
 When half of our department quits in a month?
 When we’re given an extra building to add to our caseload?
 When we’ve got to share a broom closet office with someone who brings tuna for lunch everyday?

 It’s tough.
 No getting around it.
 But, like I tell my kids, there’s always something to be thankful for.
 Set the bar as low as you need to, friend.
 Remember the tater tots, above.
 And if you need some non-potato product related inspiration, give these a go: